sh4rp1/MS-Financial-Report/README.md

 3. Product: This column indicates the specific product that was sold in the transaction.
 The distinct products mentioned in the dataset are Amarilla, Carretera, Montana, Paseo, Velo, and VTT.
 Each product represents a different item or model that was purchased.

+Queries:
+1. Which month and year had the most profit?
+2. Where is the company seeing the most success (by country/region)?
+3. Which product and segment should the company continue to invest in?

 Findings: